Governance Documents

 L. Advertising and Selling

 The Company also gathers information about the marketplace and its competitors through legal and ethical means.
 Employees must not use improper or illegal means to acquire a competitor's trade secrets or other confidential or proprietary information.
 While the Company competes in the marketplace, it will only do so through ethical means and respect the rights and property of our competitors and others.
-Particular care must be taken when dealing with competitors' customers, former customers and ex-employees.
+Particular care must be taken when dealing with competitors' customers, former customers, and ex-employees.

 M. Antitrust

-• Limits the competition in the marketplace
+- Limits the competition in the marketplace;

-• Fixes prices or other items and conditions
+- Fixes prices or other items and conditions;

-• Allocates clients or territories
+- Allocates clients or territories;

-• Limits availability of products or services, or
+- Limits availability of products or services; or

-• Boycotts suppliers or involves other conduct that would tend to result in restraint of trade or unfair business practices.
+- Boycotts suppliers or involves other conduct that would tend to result in restraint of trade or unfair business practices.

 If an employee is uncertain whether a contemplated action raises unfair competition or antitrust issues, the employee should contact the Legal Department for assistance.